feanorian/PHSX815_Project_4/README.md

 # PHSX815_Project_4
 This project uses data from the  <a href="https://iopscience.iop.org/article/10.1086/679601">AGN Black Hole Database</a> to do exploratory data analysis on the relatioship between redshift and black hole mass for AGNs.
 The likelihood of an AGN being at a higher or lower redshift based on its mass is also determined.
+Data files are also included in the repository to use the code.
+Eachg .csv file corresponds to a different determination of the black hole mass based on reverberation mapping.

 http://www.astro.gsu.edu/AGNmass/
 # agn_eda.py